AutoJenny/blog/docs/sd_integration.md

 - The SD3.5 model checkpoint is being downloaded (user is saving to `~/Downloads`).
 - The ComfyUI checkpoints directory is ready: `~/ComfyUI/models/checkpoints/`

+## Navigation & UI Update (2025-05-07)
+- **Images** is now a top-level menu item in the main header, visible on every page.
+- All `/llm/images/*` pages use a consistent, modern-styled tab system:
+  - **Level 2:** Image Configs, Image Prompts, Image Previews
+  - **Level 3 (under Configs):** Simple, Advanced (ComfyUI)
+- This ensures a clear, unified navigation experience for all image-related features.

 ## Next Steps (after model download completes)
 1. **Move the SD3.5 checkpoint** from `~/Downloads` to `~/ComfyUI/models/checkpoints/`.
 2. **Restart ComfyUI** and verify the model loads (check logs and web UI).